 But enough about the blog… you may be wondering who writes this stuff?
 That is me pictured on the right, next to some other guy who also likes bicycles a bit.
 My name is James Thomas, and I am an industrial designer who is perhaps a bit obsessed with bikes and cycling.
 I design other types of consumer products by day, but bicycles are my passion and I like to share my thoughts about them through this blog when I can find some free time (though free time is pretty limited for me with a family, a full time job, and a house full of bikes).
 For a little more background on me, you can check out my very first post, read an older interview with me from BikeBiz magazine, or see a profile of Bicycle Design on Bike Radar.

 In addition to design and cycling, I have an interest in photography…especially at bike races.
 My photos have been featured in Pez Cycling News, Road Bike Action magazine, and Cyclocross Magazine just to name a few.
 If you are interested, you can see more bike related shots in my Flickr bicycle racing collection or in my Instagram feed.

 There are several ways that you can connect with Bicycle Design.
 You can subscribe to the RSS feed, follow on Twitter, become a fan on Facebook, and add to your circles on Google+.
 Also, there is an email newsletter if you are interested in infrequent, but informative messages about what is happening here at Bicycle Design.

-Send me a message if you have a tip to share or a design to submit.
-Due to the volume of email, I can’t always respond (see that free time issue that I mentioned earlier), but I do read and appreciate each message that I receive.
+Send me a message if you have a tip to share or a design to submit (for advertising inquires, visit this page).
+Due to the volume of email, I can’t always respond (see that free time issue that I mentioned earlier), but I do read and appreciate each of the messages that I receive.